wildfly-extras/wildfly-cassandra/README.md

 ## Wildfly Configuration Profile

-When installing the cassandra-module.zip it create a custom server profile ($WILDFLY_HOME/standalone/configuration/cassandra.xml) that can be used to start a stripped wildfly instance:
+When installing the cassandra-module.zip it create a custom server profile ($WILDFLY_HOME/standalone/configuration/standalone-cassandra.xml & $WILDFLY_HOME/domain/configuration/cassandra-domain.xml)
+that can be used to start a stripped wildfly instance:

-`./bin/standalone.sh -c cassandra.xml`
+`./bin/standalone.sh -c standalone-cassandra.xml`

 ## Cassandra Configuration